watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/med_md_semibatch.rst

 it triggers the discharging and refilling phase, when the highly saline liquid is fully discharged and the MED brine stored during the processing phase is used to fill the mixer for the next batch.
 The refilling phase continues until the liquid volume in the mixer is back to the specifed batch volume.
-The refilling phase is simplied as a steady-state period when the system operates at the starting point of the process.
+The refilling phase is simplified as a steady-state period when the system operates at the starting point of the process.

 .. figure:: ../../../_static/unit_models/med_md_semibatch_process.png
     :width: 800